-What Can a Handyman Do in Etowah in Etowah County, Alabama?
+What Can a Handyman Do Without a License in Etowah in Etowah County, Alabama?

 In Alabama, most “handyman” work is allowed without a state general contractor license ONLY when each job stays below the state contractor licensing threshold and you do not perform regulated trades (electrical, plumbing, HVAC/gas).
 In Etowah (Etowah County), you typically still need a local business license (city and/or county depending on where you work) and you may need building permits even if you are exempt from state contractor licensing.
 Alabama’s key handyman cutoff for general contracting is generally $50,000 per project (labor + materials).